-Diplomatic relations between Switzerland and the Dominican Republic are very good.
-Economic exchanges and trade have grown in recent years.
-The Dominican Republic is well known in Switzerland as a tourist and holiday destination.
+Diplomatic relations between Switzerland and the Dominican Republic are harmonious.
+Trade has grown in recent years.
+The Dominican Republic is well-known in Switzerland as a holiday destination.

 Bilateral relations Switzerland–Dominican Republic

 Key aspects of diplomatic relations